Kilcekru/dcc/CONTRIBUTING.md

 - Explain the behavior you would expect and the actual behavior.
 - Please provide as much context as possible and describe the *reproduction steps* that someone else can follow to recreate the issue on their own.
 For good bug reports you should isolate the problem and create a reduced test case.
 - Provide the information you collected in the previous section.
+- Add a `dcc_support.zip` file.
+You can create this file withing DCC by clicking on DCC -> About -> Create Support Zip.
+This file contains anonymous information that may help us reproduce the issue.

 Once it's filed: